Complete guide on French Roulette

 The low/high bet allows you to choose between 2 groups: low numbers (1 to 18) and high numbers (19 to 36).
 If you win, the payout here is also 2 to 1.

 Announced bets are the most classic type of bet in conventional casinos.
-Even the live casino section of many top online casinos in UK will give you the option of choosing this bet type.
+Even the live casino section of many top online casinos in the UK will allow you to choose this bet type.

 There are different types of announced bets relating to inside and outside bets.
 Some of these are:

-• Third of the wheel: This specifically covers the twelve numbers opposite to zero on the wheel.
-You will have to place different chips on the board to make your bet.
+- Third of the wheel: This covers explicitly the twelve numbers opposite to zero on the wheel.
+You must place different chips on the board to make your bet.

-• Zero game: This bet allows you to choose some of the squares close to zero.
-Since it only covers four sets of numbers, the payout is quite high.
+- Zero game: This bet allows you to choose some squares near zero.
+The payout is relatively high since it only covers four sets of numbers.